Yolanda-HT/YoloCookBlob/Baked_or_Sweets/Strawberry_Tiramisu.md

 - Mix mascarpone custard filling with whip cream filling if you like (you can keep them separate, just layer them one after another in the next step)

 ### 2.3 Assemble
-*Line round cake pan with cake collar*
+*If using cake pan, line pan with cake collar.
+You can also make it directly in a clear container.*
 - 1) Soak ladyfingers in bittermilk briefly, lay one layer on the bottom (cut into size for edges if needed)
 - 2) Dust with strawberry powder.
 - 3) Spread 1/2 filling and smooth the top.